department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/unemployability.md

 <div class="va-introtext">

-If you can’t work because of a disability related to your service in the military (a service-connected disability), you may qualify for what’s called "individual unemployability."
+If you can’t work because of a disability related to your service in the military (a service-connected disability), you may qualify for what’s called "Individual Unemployability."
 This means you may be able to get disability compensation or benefits at the same level as a Veteran who has a 100% disability rating.

 </div>